kontent-ai/integration-magento/README.md

 At this point, the Magento Product API can be queried for products provided that the call includes the access token you just created.

 2. ### Netlify/server setup
     Since you don't want to store the API secret inside the custom element config, we are using [Netlify function](https://docs.netlify.com/functions/overview/) to act as a proxy between your custom element and the Magento Product API.
 In order to make the function work, you'll need to provide it with the **Secret** you obtained in the previous step.
-For that, we'll use Netlify's [Build enrionment variable](https://docs.netlify.com/configure-builds/environment-variables/).
+For that, we'll use Netlify's [Build environment variable](https://docs.netlify.com/configure-builds/environment-variables/).
 The only issue with these variables are that they are being loaded on build, so whenever you **change the variables**, you'll need to **manually trigger a rebuild**.

     The expected variable name for the function is `MAGENTO_TOKEN`.